 In contrast, hiding a comment removes it from public view—but not from the original poster’s sight.
 They’ll still be able to see the comment, and they won’t be able to tell that you’ve hidden it.
 Ideally, the situation will reach a natural conclusion.

-If you’re concerned about a user becoming a nuisance or a comment leading to a bigger issue, you may find it useful to keep a digital trail.
+If you’re concerned about a user becoming a nuisance or a comment leading to a bigger issue, keep a digital trail.
 Deleting engagement makes that tricky because it removes the content permanently from Facebook.

-Instead, hiding problematic engagement removes it from view without deleting it completely.
-Essentially, you get the best of both worlds.
+Hiding problematic engagement removes a negative Facebook comment from view without deleting it completely.

 How to Hide a Facebook Post

-For Agorapulse users, hiding a Facebook comment is incredibly easy.
-Here’s how to do it:
+For Agorapulse users, hiding a Facebook comment is easy.

 1. Open your social inbox

-Start by opening your social inbox in Agorapulse and selecting your Facebook Page.
-Locate the comment you want to moderate and click to open the item.
+Start by opening your social inbox in Agorapulse.
+Select your Facebook Page.
+Locate the comment you want to moderate, and click to open the item.

 Click the eye icon to hide the comment.
 Just like that, it’s gone from public view.
 No one aside from your team and the original poster will be able to view it.

 Oops.
-Did you accidentally hide a Facebook comment, or did you change your mind?
+Did you accidentally hide a Facebook comment?
+Did you change your mind about hiding a Facebook comment?
 Do you want to make a hidden comment publicly visible again?

 You can easily find and retrieve hidden comments in Agorapulse.